iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="MethodType.fromJSON"></a>

 ### MethodType.fromJSON(json) ⇒ [<code>MethodType</code>](#MethodType)
-Deserializes a `ProofPurpose` object from a JSON object.
+Deserializes a `MethodType` object from a JSON object.

 **Kind**: static method of [<code>MethodType</code>](#MethodType)